peroksid90/crypto_calculator/README.md

 # crypto_calculator

-Set your QUANDL_API_KEY in main.py.
-Register to https://www.quandl.com to obtain it.
+Register to https://www.quandl.com to obtain API_KEY and use it for enviroment variable QUANDL_API_KEY

     pip install pandas
     pip install bokeh

-    bokeh serve /path/to/crypto_calculator_dir/
+    QUANDL_API_KEY=YOUR_API_KEY bokeh serve /path/to/crypto_calculator_dir/

 then open in a browser
 http://localhost:5006/crypto_calculator